 Health-related quality of life

-Median OS was 10.8 months for afatinib and 12.0 months for placebo which was not statistically significant.
+Median OS was 10.8 months with afatinib and 12.0 months with placebo; the difference was not statistically significant.

 Median PFS was longer for afatinib (3.3 months) than for placebo (1.1 months).